It’s day 12,775 in the trenches and I did it. I finally fucking did it. Today, I got the Democrats to like me!!!

 McCain the friendly neighborhood ISIS supporter

 The saying goes that McCain has never hear of a war he didn’t want fought.
-He possesses a pathological desire to enforce regime changes and has no qualms about using airstrikes, ground wars, special ops raids, and even military confrontation as wielders.
+He possesses a pathological desire to enforce regime changes and has no qualms about using airstrikes, ground wars, special ops raids, and even military confrontation as welders.

 In February he made an unannounced secretive trip to Syria.
 This was just days after President Trump demanded his Generals institute a plan to defeat ISIS.
 McCain met with the “rebels” in Syria for God knows why.
 He’s always been rabid at the mouth to take down Assad and supported Obama’s plan to arm and train the “rebels.”